-The Beatles, Echo and the Bunnymen, The La’s, The Coral: whichever way you look at it, Liverpool is a proud, densely rich musical landscape in the wider pantheon of British guitar-pop music, providing each defining generation with a band the locals will boast about, and probably claim tenuous links to, without fail.
-Newer, wholly transformative acts, playing up to the artistry of such ancestors, in the ilk of Stealing Sheep and lesser-so, Miles Kane, carry the potential to be future flag-bearers for the former city of culture’s musical diversity, though long festering in the depths of the River Mersey there lurks a presence threatening to usurp their claims.
-Rearing its ugly head again – twiddly indie guitar pop that is so oppressively inoffensive, it’s actually offensive.
+The Beatles, Echo and the Bunnymen, The La’s, The Coral: whichever way you look at it, Liverpool is a proud, densely rich musical landscape in the wider pantheon of British guitar-pop music, providing each generation with a defining band the locals will boast about, and probably claim tenuous links to, without fail.
+Newer acts, both playing up to and subverting the artistry of such ancestors – as reconciled in the psychedelic folk-trappings of Stealing Sheep and the synth-dabbling art-pop of Outfit – carry the potential to be future flag-bearers for the former city of culture’s musical diversity, though long festering in the depths of the River Mersey there lurks a presence threatening to usurp their claims.
+Rearing its ugly head again: twiddly indie guitar pop that is so blandly inoffensive, it’s actually offensive.